Monthly Archives: January 2015

 - Cherry - Beautiful flowers as well as beautiful fruit are the rewards of giving this tree good drainage (they are susceptible to root rot if they sit in water) and 8 hours of sun a day.

 - Banana - these tropical plants need a tropical climate and at least 6 hours of sun a day to give their best fruit.
 Otherwise, they are just pretty ornamentals.
 Which isn't bad, but your pet monkey might be a little upset.

 - Peach and Nectarine - 6 hours of sun and good air circulation around the leaves will give you a bumper crop.
 In really hot climates, a little afternoon shade will keep the leaves from burning.

 Rose of Sharon blooms later than most shrubs.
-Satin rose and other rose of sharons, produces beautiful saucer size blossoms begin in the summer and continue until fall.
+Satin rose and other Rose of Sharon, produce beautiful saucer size blossoms beginning in the summer and continuing until fall.
 Pruning rose of sharon each spring will produce fewer flowers, but they will be much larger.
 If you give it an occasional pruning, it will produce an array of smaller blooms that will cover the entire shrub.

 This shrub can be trained through pruning in late winter, and that way it is easy to give it a desired shape and size.
 This shrub may also be trained as a single trunk tree or espalier (training a plant to grow on a trellis or in a small area).
 Rose of Sharon, such as Freedom, can be used in an area where space is limited or can be used to create a stunning landscape feature.